Himanshu1713/web_scrapping/README.md

 # CSV Export:
 The DataFrame is exported to a CSV file for further analysis.
 # Important Notes
-# Compliance:
-Ensure that web scraping complies with Flipkart's terms of service and legal guidelines.
 # HTML Structure:
 The HTML structure of the Flipkart website may change over time, which could necessitate updates to the scraping logic.
 # Pagination: